SUNNY CAL JOURNAL - 45 Years Sober, An Alcoholic Life, 'Embalmed, Remove From The Hospital'

 By Bob Weaver

-Forty-four years ago I woke up drunk under a couch with vomit over myself, crawling out and banging my head on the sofa, confused why I was there.
+Forty-five years ago I woke up drunk under a couch with vomit over myself, crawling out and banging my head on a sofa, confused why I was there.

 After a time, I realized I had been looking for my stashed vodka bottle, needing another drink.